By using StormGeo and Deep Sea Mooring’s Response Forecasting Service, Safe Zephyrus Increased Gangway Connectivity by two per cent.

-One such pilot is taking place on Prosafe’s Safe Zephyrus, one of the world’s most advanced and versatile accommodation units capable of operating in the harshest environments and to the highest standards of safety.
+One such pilot is taking place on Prosafe’s Safe Zephyrus, the world’s most advanced and versatile semi-submersible accommodation units capable of operating in the harshest environments and to the highest standards of safety.

 The vessel is equipped with a DP3 system, can accommodate 450 persons, and is currently supporting Aker BP (formerly Det norske oljeselskap ASA) in the Ivar Aasen Project field in the Norwegian sector of the North Sea.
 The field is 100 miles south west of Stavanger in harsh offshore conditions (especially in winter) where wave height is rarely below four meters.